 This is pap (akamu, ogi) in a plate and a combination of fried plantain and eggs.

 Ogi (pap) is very simple to prepare it takes the same procedure as in making custard, you will find helpful video here on Making Akamu (pap, Ogi).

-The last on my list of Nigerian breakfast recipes is beans and bread (you will know what I am saying if you live in Lagos Nigeria, the country’s most industrious state).
-It is called bread and ewa here in the Yorubaland and a plate is sold between one hundred and two hundred Naira.
+The third on my list of Nigerian breakfast recipes would be Yoruba’s popular breakfast idea – ewa agoyin (beans and bread) (you will know what I am saying if you live in Lagos Nigeria.
+The country’s most industrious state).
+We call it bread and ewa here in the Yorubaland and they sell a plate for less than 500 naira.

 Bread and ewa are popularly made and served in local Nigerian restaurants.
-The making of the beans for this recipe is completely different from other beans recipes.
-It is just cooked beans and a special kind of stew, then the bread is often agege bread.
-Click here to learn more about Making bread and Beans (ewa) in Yoruba land and other beans recipes
+The making of the beans for this recipe differs completely from other beans recipes.
+It is just cooked beans and a special stew, then the bread is often agege bread.
+Click here to learn more about making Ewa Agoyin (ewa) in Yoruba land and other beans recipes.

 This is the image you saw on facebook today.
 It is a combination of porridge beans and custard.
 I love pap and milk.
 If I can’t find pap, custard does a wonderful job.
 This can go as either breakfast or dinner.